 — William F. Buckley

-You could sort Americans into two types: people who pay attention to politics, and those who don’t.
-It seems like 9 out of 10 are in the second group.
+You could sort Americans into two groups: people who pay a lot of attention to politics, and those who don’t.
+It seems like most people fall into the second group.

 Liquid democracy does away with this idea.

-The first big difference is that there aren’t once-every-4-year elections.
+One big difference is there’s no more need for once-every-4-year legislative elections.
 Once you’ve found someone you respect, you can stick with them as long as you like.

 More importantly, liquid democracy isn’t winner-take-all, so there’s no pressure to stop a bad candidate from taking office and representing the entire district.

-All of this adds up to make it a more convenient way to do democracy than what we have today.
+This all adds up to make a more convenient democracy than what we have today.